MalachiHibbins/IMU/LabBook/5IMU.md

-# Attitude using a gyroscope and accelarometer
+# 5 Example: Attitude using a gyroscope and accelerometer
 This section involves calculating the attitude of an object (yaw-pitch-roll), using real world sensor data.
-Firstly using the gyroscope to measure the angular velocitiy and then using Eulers method for integration to obtain a prediction for the attitude, then improving this using a kalman filter, however this estimate drifts and becomes less accurate over time.
-To improve it we implement sensor fusion using our kalman filter, which combines gyroscope data with accelarometer data.
+Firstly using the gyroscope to measure the angular velocity and then using Euler's method for integration to obtain a prediction for the attitude, then improving this using a kalman filter, however this estimate drifts and becomes less accurate over time.
+To improve it we implement sensor fusion using our kalman filter, which combines gyroscope data with accelerometer data.

-## Eulers method
+## 5.1 Euler's method
 Using gyroscope (measures angular velocity, $\boldsymbol{\omega}$) and knowing the attitude at $t_0$ it is possible to determine the attitude of a craft at $t_k$.
 The relationship between the body angular velocity $\boldsymbol{\omega} = (\omega_1, \omega_2, \omega_3)$ and the time derivatives of the Euler angles $\boldsymbol{\alpha} = (\psi, \theta, \phi)$ in the 3-2-1 (yaw-pitch-roll) sequence is given by the kinematic differential equation (KDE) below:

 ```{margin}